DUNE/dune-justin/docs/event_types.md

 These event types are used by justIN to record state transitions and can be viewed in the [Dashboard](dashboard.md).
-They are especially useful for cross referencing requests, files, jobs, sites and storages, as the identity of each component involved in the transition is recorded in the event and visible in the Dashboard.
+They are especially useful for cross referencing workflows, files, jobs, sites and storages, as the identity of each component involved in the transition is recorded in the event and visible in the Dashboard.